openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-stephan-kulow.markdown

 #### Please introduce yourself!

-I was born 1976 in Wismar, a very nice city at the baltic sea - roughly in the middle between Rostock and Lübeck.
-I went to a boarding school in Rostock for 4 years and after my military service at the beach of the baltic sea I went to study Medical Computer Science in Lübeck.
-There I met the cutest girl of the world, adopted two parrots, moved with her to Erlangen, then later to Fürth and she agreed to marry me in 2005.
+I was born 1976 in Wismar, a very nice city at the baltic sea - roughly in the middle between Rostock and LÃ¼beck.
+I went to a boarding school in Rostock for 4 years and after my military service at the beach of the baltic sea I went to study Medical Computer Science in LÃ¼beck.
+There I met the cutest girl of the world, adopted two parrots, moved with her to Erlangen, then later to FÃ¼rth and she agreed to marry me in 2005.
 Right now we're waiting for our boy to arrive - which is planned to arrive at the same day 10.3 Beta1 is (not my plan).